- Solutions

 2. Power Users

-Because it was impossible for VanRoey.be to train all the people in the various locations around the world, Power Users were called in.
-80 experienced users were intensively trained and were the first point of contact for the end users.
-In this way, the Power Users helped the end users on their way with the new SharePoint and tools such as OneDrive and Teams, and also monitored the entire migration process in the Power BI.
+As it was impossible for VanRoey to train all the people at the various locations worldwide themselves, Power Users were called in.
+Some 80 experienced users received intensive training and were the first point of contact for the end users.
+The Power Users helped the end users get started with the new SharePoint and tools such as OneDrive and Teams.
+They also monitored the entire migration process in the Power BI.
 This monitoring was very important to ensure that all data was migrated or legitimately deleted.
 To train the Power Users, bootcamps were organized in Herentals, Toronto (Canada) and Philadelphia (USA).

 OASE